Jamie-Clayton/Docs/_posts/2020-11-20-code-coverage.md

 ## Code Coverage CLI

-The documentation and examples for executing and saving code coverage can be very frustrating.
+The official docs and examples for running and saving coverage from the command line are frustrating to get right — the `-target` path in particular trips people up.
+Here's the OpenCover invocation that works for me against a `dotnet test` run:

 ```powershell
 # Install Open Cover command line.